solidjs-community/solid-primitives/packages/analytics/README.md

-# @solid-primitives/raf
+# @solid-primitives/analytics

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-Creates a primitive to support requestAnimationFrame.
+Creates a primitive for analytics management.

 ## How to use it